usaid-cs/yesterday-i-learned/random.md

 1. [368,000 people drown every year](https://en.wikipedia.org/wiki/Drowning), slightly less than falling (556,000).
 1. Apparently that's not enough, [1.4 million people die from car accidents each year](https://en.wikipedia.org/wiki/Traffic_collision).
 1. [Pterosaurs](https://en.wikipedia.org/wiki/Pterosaur) are not dinosaurs.
 They may be lizards, but they are parallel with dinosaurs.
-1. The Hercules beetle and the Goliath beetle have the largest larval stages on Earth.
 1. In Japan, crab sticks are literally ground meat ("Surimi").
 1. [Design a thing before building it.](https://18f.gsa.gov/2015/11/17/choose-design-over-architecture/) Also in the link: software design tips
 1. Jews call meatloaf "Klops", the German word for meatball.
 1. In USA: ["The term "dog" has been used as a synonym for sausage since 1884 and accusations that sausage makers used dog meat date to at least 1845."](https://en.wikipedia.org/wiki/Dog_meat#United_States_of_America)
 1. It is possible to fill tires with foam so they never go flat, but [the tires will be heavy and the ride will be hard](http://www.bowentire.com/about-us/news/articletype/articleview/articleid/152/foam-filled-tires-and-run-flats-there-is-a-difference.aspx).
 1. To combat lactose intolerance, drink milk with a meal.
-1. [Acclimatization](https://www.reddit.com/r/explainlikeimfive/comments/418tjp/eli5people_who_are_exposed_to_the_cold_more_build/cz0fqcc), adjusting to the cold, takes 10 or more days.
 1. Having people ask ["why do Star Wars laser guns shoot slower than light"](http://scifi.stackexchange.com/questions/13702/why-are-blaster-bolts-in-star-wars-moving-slower-than-speed-of-light), the guns were changed to plasma rifles.
 1. Human flesh is very sweet [^1](https://www.youtube.com/watch?v=vw_tClcS6To) [^2](http://www.huffingtonpost.com/2014/04/29/what-does-human-taste-like_n_5233724.html)
 1. See also: humans should not eat humans, because diseases can transmit freely between members of the same species.